Rei-SwitchBot/faq/en-us/Evaporative Humidifier Auto-refill.md

 1. Pull out the water tray and reinsert it securely.
 Check if the humidifier starts working properly and the filter begins absorbing water.
 ![image](https://github.com/user-attachments/assets/e308858a-8058-4b24-96fc-2804741bef5b)

 2. Remove the plastic tube from the filter frame, then install the frame without the filter and run the Evaporative Humidifier for at least 10 seconds.
 If water flows from the water pump, it indicates an issue with the filter frame.
-In this case, please contact support through the SwitchBot App (Profile → Support → Feedback) to request a replacement for the filter frame.
+In this case, please contact support through the SwitchBot App to request a replacement for the filter frame.
 ![image](https://github.com/user-attachments/assets/7694c7a6-f48d-47d5-8e65-cf93d4dc44c0)

 3. If no water flows, refer to video 1 to remove the water pump, thoroughly clean each part based on video 2, and reassemble it.